Galaxy0419/CReversi/README.md

-# PyReversi
+# CReversi
-One of my assignment in university.
-balabala.....
+Rewrite PyRversi in C

 ## How To Play
 1. Choose the mode you want to play